American Phoenix

 The politician, who sometimes thought of his speaking as singing, spoke to a small group of citizens.
 He told them things they didn't like to hear.

 "Government", he said, "isn't going to do what you want.
 It isn't really designed to do what you want, or what you need.
-We've been living under an illusion - an illusion part of which we ourselves our responsible for ourselves.
+We've been living under an illusion - an illusion part of which we are responsible for ourselves.
 Think about it.

 "When it really comes to doing what is right to do, you're the best people to do it.
 Central governments, like our federal constituitonal government, or our state and municiple goverments can do certain things, but there are limits.
 There are things that can be done, in a kind of confused and problematic way, and with a certain natural degree of corruption.
 People in and around government want to have certain things for themselves, whether it is power or wealth or both.
 Government attracts such souls much the same way the honey collected by bees attracts a bear.
 Governments become collections of wealth and power and this treasure trove attracts those who want to have some or all for themselves.